Kendal Pinder: Sexual assault offences and imprisonment

 In 1976, Pinder was found guilty of unlawful carnal knowledge of a teenage girl in Miami, Florida.
 He was given five years probation.

 In 1992, Pinder faced charges of attempted sexual assault.
 He was convicted by the Western Australian Supreme Court and was sentenced to 18 months' jail.
 In the following year he was also found guilty of raping a 23-year-old woman and a 16-year-old girl; the three offences had occurred between 1988 and 1990.
 He was released from prison in 1995.

-In 1996, he was sentenced to five years' jail for sexual offences involving a 15-year-old girl.
+In 1996, Pinder was sentenced to five years' jail for sexual offences involving a 15-year-old girl committed during his honeymoon in Wollongong in May 1995.

 In 2001, Pinder was acquitted in the New South Wales District Court on a charge of raping a 19-year-old woman the previous year.
 In 2013, he was arrested on a charge relating to an alleged rape in 1987 but was cleared in August 2016.

 In 2021, Pinder was arrested and charged with stalking a woman in Sydney.
 He was sentenced to 15 months' imprisonment.
 In April 2023, he pleaded guilty to two counts of sexual assault that occurred in November 2009 and March 2021.
 In March 2024, he was sentenced to eight years' prison for the two assaults; the backdated sentence took into account his time in custody and could see him released as early as October 2026.
 The judge noted Pinder's impaired cognitive function in deciding his sentence, which had a maximum penalty of 20 years' imprisonment.

 Pinder was assaulted in prison in 2021 and 2023, requiring him to undergo CT and MRI scans for his injuries.